 The foundation argued as late as this week the transfer would harm Ndume.
 Zoo officials, animal rights groups and, most importantly, Seeborg disagreed.

-Messages seeking comment were left Saturday with the foundation.
+Messages seeking comment with the foundation were left Saturday.